Most Effective Products

 Granular Pesticides can be used on residential and commercial lawns, athletic fields, aquatic sites, rights-of-way, agricultural areas, flowerbeds, gardens and any other landscape where there are infestations of insects or plant damaging bugs.

-Granular pesticides work best when applied to areas that have been freshly mowed.
-This allows the insecticide to better penetrate the soil so mow the area you wish to treat to a low height or as close to the ground as possible.
+Granular pesticides work best when applied to freshly mowed areas.
+This allows the insecticide to penetrate the soil better, so mow the area you wish to treat to a low height or as close to the ground as possible.

 Our Recommendation

 Valar Plus Bifenthrin Granules - Valar Plus Bifenthrin Granules is a ready-to-use granule insecticide that controls many types of insects like fleas, ticks, and fire ants.
-It is ideal to use on turfs and lawns around residential or commercial areas.
+It is ideal for turfs and lawns around residential or commercial areas.
 This product is easy to apply and provides long-lasting effects.

 Tools Needed

-To spread granule pesticides, you will need: a hand spreader or push-type broadcast spreader, gloves, long-sleeved clothing and your selected granular pesticide.
+You will need a hand spreader or push-type broadcast spreader, gloves, long-sleeved clothing, and your selected granular pesticide to spread granule pesticides.

 User Guide

-Before applying and spreading pesticide granules, it is important to first read the label for proper usage and the amount of granules needed to treat your yard.
-You should also calibrate your spreader according to what the label states for your spreader model.
+Before applying and spreading pesticide granules, it is important to read the label for proper usage and the amount of granules needed to treat your yard.
+You should also calibrate your spreader according to the label's instructions for your spreader model.

 Step 1: Measure the Square Footage of the Treatment Area